nhost/nhost/README.md

 ### ProTip 1

-Supplying the global `-f` or `--log-file` flag to `nhost dev` will automatically append the logs of all service containers to your supplied file before exiting the command.

-### ProTip 2

-You can also parallely run `nhost logs` to check real time logs of any service container of your choice, while your local environment is already running.
-And you can also save it's output, again, by using `f` or `--log-file` flag.
+You can parallely run `nhost logs` to check real time logs of any service container of your choice, while your local environment is already running.
+And you can also save it's output, by using `--log-file` flag.

 <br>